reduxjs/redux/docs/basics/UsageWithReact.md

   document.getElementById("app")
 );
 ```

-That’s it!
-Our todo app now functions correctly.

 This makes our store instance available to the components below.
 (Internally, this is done via React’s [“context” feature](http://facebook.github.io/react/docs/context.html).)